openmovementproject/openmovement/Docs/ax3/ax3-technical.md

 These commands can also be placed in to a file 'SETTINGS.INI' in the root directory.
 This is primarily used for adjusting the .CWA file format directly to use the 'unpacked mode' by using the command 'DATAMODE 4' (2 is the default 'packed mode').

-There are additional commands for more technical/diagnostic use.
+There are additional commands to those listed here, for more technical/diagnostic use.

 ### Settings